jeeb/avisynth/distrib/Readme/readme_history.txt

       3.2) if OPT_dwChannelMask global variable is defined and is different from 0, then use it.

-      E.g. VirtualDub2 is using VfW, so after opening the script, ended with SetChannelMask(true, $0063F), one can check the value File|File Info menü, under "compression" line (e.g.PCM, chmask 63f).
+      E.g. VirtualDub2 is using VfW, so after opening the script, ended with SetChannelMask(true, $0063F), one can check the value File|File Info menu, under "compression" line (e.g.PCM, chmask 63f).
       SetChannels does not check against NumChannels, so you can set the 7.1 constant for a stereo if you wish.
-Microsoft's documentation mentions the cases of what can do az application with less or more than necessary defined speaker bits.
+Microsoft's documentation mentions the cases of what an application can do with less or more than necessary defined speaker bits.

   - What to do about GetChannels, MixAudio, ConvertToMono?
 To be discussed.
     KillAudio will call SetChannelMask(false, 0), nevertheless.

+**test8**
 - Set automatic MT mode MT_SERIALIZED to ConvertToMono, EnsureVBRMP3Sync, MergeChannels, GetChannel, Normalize, MixAudio, ResampleAudio
 - Add back audio cache from classic Avisynth 2.6.